-All IFRS accounting principles, guidelines and interpretations, to be applied by all legal entities, are grouped in the IFRS manual, which is available on the Bekaert intranet to all employees involved in financial reporting.
+All IFRS accounting principles, guidelines and interpretations, to be applied by all legal entities, are grouped in the Bekaert Accounting Manual, which is available on the Bekaert intranet to all employees involved in financial reporting.
 Such manual is regularly updated by Group Control in case of relevant changes in IFRS, or interpretations thereof, and the users are informed of any such changes.
 IFRS trainings take place in the different regions when deemed necessary or appropriate.
+E-learning modules on IFRS are also made available by Group Control to accommodate individual training.

 The vast majority of the Group companies use Bekaert's global enterprise resource planning ("ERP") system, and the accounting transactions are registered in a common operating chart of accounts, whereby accounting manuals describe the standard way of booking of the most relevant transactions.
 Such accounting manuals are explained to the users during training sessions, and are available on the Bekaert intranet.
+The in 2016 acquired companies of the Bridon Group are using different systems, which are in the process of being replaced, aligned to and harmonized in the way of working to the existing Bekaert practices.

-The in 2016 acquired companies of the Bridon Group are using different systems which are in the process of being aligned to and harmonized in the way of working to the existing Bekaert practices.
 All Group companies use the same software to report the financial data for consolidation and external reporting purposes.
 A reporting manual is available on the Bekaert intranet and trainings take place when deemed necessary or appropriate.